Bnei Akiva: The tribal names

+Camp Moshava

+Bnei Akiva of the United States and Canada sponsors summer camps, known as Camp Moshava.
+The first Moshava, in Hightstown, New Jersey, was established in 1936.
+The largest camp is located in Texas Township, Pennsylvania, with 1,500 campers and 400 counselors.

 Symbols of Bnei Akiva

 Emblem

-Bnei Akiva's emblem displays wheat and farming tools, symbolizing the agricultural perspective of the ideology.
+Bnei Akiva's emblem displays wheat and farming tools (such as scythe and pitchfork), symbolizing the agricultural perspective of the ideology.
 It also shows the Tablets of Stone, displaying two letters of the Hebrew alphabet that stand for Torah VeAvoda, which means "Torah and work".
 The two perspectives of Torah and Avoda are tied together by the ribbon which displays the text "Bnei Akiva" on it.

-Anthem

-The Bnei Akiva's anthem, entitled Yad Achim, was composed by Michael Pearlman written by Moshe-Zvi Neria (originally known as Chaver Minkin).
-He wrote the anthem during the Chol HaMoed period of the holiday of Sukkot, 1932, at a gathering of youth leaders in Kfar Saba.
-Although the words and the melody have been changed to some extent, the anthem is sung on many Bnei Akiva occasions.
-It is sung in Hebrew.

 Mifkad

 Bnei Akiva branches all over the world start or end their meetings with mifkad, forming the letter Heth (ח, a rectangle missing one of its smaller sides) using the participants.
 The mifkad is the assembly where announcements are made, members are counted and the ideology is reaffirmed.
 With slight variations, the text of mifkad is the same all over the world, following a basic structure.